panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Open the demo.](https://codesandbox.io/s/vue-input-szgn1?file=/src/App.vue)

-Open the demo and type a few characters into the input field.
-The console logs a new value each time you type into the input field.
-This is implemented using a watcher on the `value` data property.
+Open the demo and type a few characters into the input.
+Each time you type, the value is logged to console.

-If you'd like to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't want to start fetch requests so often.
+Logging is implemented using a watcher on the `value` data property.
+And if you'd like to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't want to start fetch requests so often.

 Let's debounce the logging to the console of the input value.
-You need to create a debounced version of the function, then use it inside the watcher.
+The idea is to create a debounced function, then invoke that function inside the watcher.

 I use a debounce implementation from `'lodash.debounce'`, but you can use whatever implementation you like.